- Information Services at Congress House

 TUC Information Services

-The TUC information service provides an enquiry service to TUC staff and trade union officials.
+The TUC information service provides an enquiry service to TUC staff .
 Due to demand the information service can only provide external enquirers with general information about the TUC and respond to quick reference queries on affiliated unions and labour relations issues.
 To contact the information service e-mail [email protected].

 TUC Library Collections